 -

 - Wisconsin Idea Collaboration Grant.
 2023-2024.
-This grant funds a collaboration between the Coon Creek Community Watershed Council (CCCWC), UW-Madison’s Division of Extension, Extension Lakes at UW-Stevens Point, and UW-Madison faculty to leverage Coon Creek’s historic legacy of conservation leadership to build CCCWC’s organizational capacity in the present; position CCCWC as a leader among area watershed councils; serve as proof of concept to grow Extension’s support for cross-sector watershed organizations; and contribute to the development of a toolkit to support community-led groups working on critical community issues.
+This grant funded a collaboration between the Coon Creek Community Watershed Council (CCCWC), UW-Madison’s Division of Extension, Extension Lakes at UW-Stevens Point, and UW-Madison faculty to leverage Coon Creek’s historic legacy of conservation leadership to build CCCWC’s organizational capacity in the present; position CCCWC as a leader among area watershed councils; serve as proof of concept to grow Extension’s support for cross-sector watershed organizations; and contribute to the development of a toolkit to support community-led groups working on critical community issues.